citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 When a 3DS game needs some sort of audio processing, they can access the 3DS' DSP, or __D__igital __S__ound __P__rocessor.
 It's another processor, alongside the ARM9 and ARM11, that is given a firmware to run, which in turn is given a bunch of audio samples and parameters by the game.
+The DSP then plays back the buffer in chunks of about 5 milliseconds.
+Each one of these chunks is called an audio frame.

 As of today, we don't know how the DSP exactly works, and we don't know how any of the firmwares exactly work.
 (Did I forget to mention earlier there's multiple